ibm-ecosystem-engineering/QueryCraft/.github/pull_request_template.md

 ## Description

 Please include a summary of the change and which issue is fixed.
-Please create a separate PR for a different feature/bug fix.
+Please create a separate PR for each feature/bug fix.

 ## Type of change